If you’ve put off looking into a life insurance policy, you’re not alone.

-Unlike term insurance, permanent life insurance is, well, exactly what it sounds like: it’s permanent.
+Unlike term insurance, whole life or permanent life insurance is, well, exactly what it sounds like: it’s permanent.
 (Just like the marker your son used to draw all over your freshly painted kitchen wall.)
 This means your beneficiaries will receive your death benefit no matter when you die.

-Deciding between term and permanent life insurance may seem like a no-brainer.
-If term insurance covers you for only a fixed period of time whereas permanent insurance covers you for life, it seems obvious that you should choose permanent insurance.
+Deciding between term and whole life insurance may seem like a no-brainer.
+If term insurance covers you for only a fixed period whereas permanent insurance covers you for life, it seems obvious that you should choose permanent insurance.